Expositions de Fabienne Quinsac

 In 2007, the triptych Collision was awarded the Thelem Painting Prize at the 100th annual exhibition of the Artistes Orléanais.

-Le Feu et l'eau (Fire and Ice), an exhibition by Fabienne Quinsac and ceramist Zainab Nourbay, took place at the Saint-Etienne Chrurch, in Beaugency, in 2008.
+Le Feu et l'eau (Fire and Ice), an exhibition by Fabienne Quinsac and ceramist Zainab Nourbay, at the Saint-Etienne Chrurch, in Beaugency, in 2008 (photo by Dominique Moiselet).

 Fabienne Quinsac received several awards, among which the Watercolor Prize at Artistes dans la rue (Artists in the Street Festival), in Dijon, in 1996 and 1998; the Grand Prize and the Gold Medal, in Issoudun, in 2005, for Roches et eau (Rocks and Water); the Grand Prize for mixed technique at the Lions Club exhibition in Bourges, in 2005; the Thelem Painting Prize at the 100th annual exhibition of the Artistes Orléanais, in 2007; the General Council Prize, in Olivet, in 2009...